Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Injection Studies

 The next step is to understand the threshold of $p$-values by considering many noise realizations.
-We create 1000 noise realizations with mean zero and covariance matrix $\mathbf{\Gamma}$ for $\alpha=3$ and calculate the $p$-value for each realization using methods described in Sec.\ref{sec:p_value_simulation} and Sec.\ref{sec:p_value_MVN} with $\kappa_S=\kappa_N=15$.
+We create 1000 noise realizations with mean zero and covariance matrix $\mathbf{\Gamma}$ for $\alpha=3$ and calculate the $p$-value for each realization using methods described in Secs.~\ref{sec:p_value_simulation} and \ref{sec:p_value_MVN} with $\kappa_S=\kappa_N=15$.
 We inject a source of constant amplitude in these noise realizations and calculate the $p$-value with all methods.
-Among all the methods, we observe that the noise simulations and $\mathcal{L}_4$ methods can distinguish noise against the presence of signals with the resolved $p$-value histograms.
+The $p$-values obtained by these methods cannot be compared directly, because the $p$-values obtained using the likelihood formula are biased.
+Their abilities to distinguish noise from signal injections can be judged by looking at the overlaps between the corresponding distributions.
+Among all of the methods, we observe that the noise simulations and $\mathcal{L}_4$ methods can distinguish noise against the presence of signals with the resolved $p$-value histograms.
 We present the comparison of histograms of the $p$-value for these two methods in the top panel of Fig.~\ref{fig:p_value_hist}.
 In the simulation method, the histogram of the $p$-value is significantly affected by the presence of a source and the peak is distinct.
-With log-likelihood $\mathcal{L}_4$ also the peaks of histograms are distinct in the presence of the signal and noise.
-It is required to decide the threshold on $p$-value below which we should investigate potentially true astrophysical candidate sources further.
+With the log-likelihood $\mathcal{L}_4$ the peaks of histograms are also distinct in the presence of the signal and noise.
+It is required to fix the $p$-value threshold such that if the $p$-value for the observed dataset is lower than this threshold.
+The chances of finding a true astrophysical source in the data is significant and, hence, may require further investigation.
 The statistical nature of the $p$-value is evident from the top panel of Fig.~\ref{fig:p_value_hist}.
 The threshold can be chosen such that the probability of getting a $p$-value less than that threshold is less than $1\%$ in a noise-only case.
 This can be decided based on the histograms.
-For $\alpha=3$, we get $0.25\%$ and $5\%$ thresholds respectively for the simulation and method with the $\mathcal{L}_4$ likelihood.
+For $\alpha=3$, we get $0.25\%$ and $5\%$ thresholds for the simulation and $\mathcal{L}_4$ likelihood method.